Yohan460/oomnitza/README.md

-# Go API client for openapi
+# Go API client for oomnitza

 ## Date type fields
 API endpoints expected date in UTC±0:00 timezone.
 Timezones in ISO8601 format will be ignored.
 API endpoints support date in two formats (one of): ISO8601 ('YYYY-MM-DDTHH:mm:SSZ') or Unix Timestamp (seconds count since January 1st, 1970 at UTC).